 Look for brussels sprouts that have tight leaves.
 They should be firm to the touch.
 Avoid those that have significant blemishes or gashes on the surface.

-To clean, rinse them off in cold water and remove and dirt.
+To clean, rinse them off in cold water and remove dirt.
 Dry with a clean cloth or gently spin in a salad spinner.
 Use a small knife to take off the stem.
 Remove any loose outer leaves that may have any blemishes or browning.
 Cut the brussels sprout from top to bottom in half.

-When Melissa's Produce sent me a box of fall fruit and veggies to try for fall flavors week I spotted these purple Brussels sprouts and knew immediately I had to make this dish!
+When Melissa’s Produce sent me a box of fall fruit and veggies to try for fall flavors week I spotted these purple Brussels sprouts and knew immediately I had to make this dish!
 The purple sprouts along with some fresh green ones were just calling out to me!
-They just had to be combined to make these apple butter dijon roasted Brussels sprouts!
+They just had to be combined to make this apple butter dijon roasted Brussels sprouts!

 Melissa's has been providing healthy conventional and organic produce since 1984.
 You can purchase a subscription box delivered straight to your door, as well as find their products in your local markets!
 I loved all the goodies they sent in my box!